tartansandal/tartansandal.github.io/_drafts/docker-on-a-fedora-desktop.md

 ---
-title: Docker on a Fedora Desktop
+title: Docker on a Fedora Desktop (Part 1)
 layout: post
 categories: fedora docker
 ---

-Some notes I made while exploring using Docker for software development on a Fedora Desktop.
+Part 1 of some notes I made while exploring using Docker for software development on a Fedora Desktop.

 ## The official "Get Started" guide